DDoxZ/AI-Projects/README.md

 # AI-Projects
-Artificial Intelegence Projects from University
+Artificial Intelligence Projects from University

 **This Project was made in collaboration with two other classmates:**<br>
 Pedro Silva <br>